manuvarkey/GEstimator/README.md

 ## Installation

-Source file can be downloaded from the website [GitHub](https://github.com/manuvarkey/GEstimator)
+Source files can be downloaded from the website [GitHub](https://github.com/manuvarkey/GEstimator)

 Binary files can be downloaded from the website [GEstimator](https://manuiisc.blogspot.in/p/blog-page_28.html)